-Aboriginal and Torres Strait Islander people can receive an annual health check, designed specifically for indigenous Australians, and funded through Medicare.
-The Indigenous-specific health check was introduced in recognition that Indigenous Australian's, as a group, experience some health risk.
+Aboriginal and Torres Strait Islander people can receive an annual health check, designed specifically for Indigenous Australians and funded through Medicare.
+The Indigenous-specific health check was introduced in recognition that Indigenous Australians, as a group, experience some specific health risks.

-The aim of this Indigenous-specific health check is to encourage early detection and treatment of common conditions that cause ill health and early death.
-Table 10 provides a detailed breakdown of the delivery of Aboriginal and Torres Strait Islander health checks across the sub-regions of the Gold Coast.
-GCPHN region has a lower rate of Indigenous health assessments completed in 2019-20 compared to both the national and Queensland rate.
+The aim of the Indigenous-specific health check is to encourage early detection and treatment of common conditions that cause ill health and early death.
+Table 10 provides a breakdown of the delivery of Aboriginal and Torres Strait Islander health checks across the sub-regions of the Gold Coast.
+GCPHN region has a lower rate of Indigenous health assessments completed in 2020-21, compared to both the national and Queensland rate.